PuneethKumarPuni/Shadow-Fox-Internship-/Task 02/WebSraper/readme.md

 - Python 3.x
 - `requests` - for making HTTP requests.
 - `BeautifulSoup` (bs4) - for parsing and extracting HTML content.
-- `ReportLab` - for generating PDF documents.

 ## How It Works

 1. Initialize the `WebScraper` class with the base URL of the target website.
 2. Fetch the HTML content of the homepage or specified path.
 3. Extract data based on given CSS selectors for elements like titles and navigation links.
-4. Format and save the extracted data into a PDF file.
+4. Format and save the extracted data into a csv file.
 5. Print a success message upon PDF creation.

 ## Setup & Usage